flutter/devtools/packages/README.md

 ## ValueListeneble and ValueNotifier

-When an object owns and exposes a listenable value, we declare the fields always in the same order:
+When an object owns and exposes a listenable value, we declare the related fields always in the same order:

 1. Public getter for ValueListeneble
 2. Private ValueNotifier